MirrorNetworking/Mirror/Assets/Mirror/Examples/Lobbey/README.md

 You should now be in the Online scene with your players of random color.

-WASD / Arrow keys to move around the play area.
+WASDQE keys to move & turn
+Touch the spheres for points
+Lighter colors score higher.